x7finance/dashboard/pages/faq/devs.md

 {% spacer /%}

+### What stops someone from creating a fake project and running off with the funds?

+The liquidity pairs contract is aware of the loan amount at all times.
+If a sell transaction was created that would leave less ETH in the liquidity pair than the loan amount then the transaction will be rejected.

+{% spacer /%}

+### How is the loaned liquidity protected when Xchange is supposed to be in an AMM?

+An AMM is just the underlying logic of a DEX to calculate a token price and is independent of the liquidity pair.

+Xchange DEX has its own router, factory and pairs contracts.
+Although they function in line with uniswapV2 contracts they have some extra added functions.
+One of these functions checks during a sell transaction if the loan ETH in the liquidity pair will be less than the loaned amount.
+If so the trade will be rejected.

+{% spacer /%}

 ### How does the liquidity pair creation work on X7 Finance?

 More details and diagrams can be found on the [Swap Creation Guide Here](/whitepaper/understanding-swap-creation/)